microsoft/FluidHelloWorld/README.md

 myMap.set('MyDataKey', 'some new data'); // logs { key: 'MyDataKey', path: '/', previousValue: 'some data' }
 ```

-### Creating a Fluid Container
+### Creating and loading a Fluid container

 [Fluid containers](https://fluidframework.com/docs/glossary/#container) are your application's entry point to the Fluid
 Framework.

-In order to create or load a Fluid container we need to know its ID.
+In order to create or load a Fluid container you need to know its ID.
 Typically applications will use a service or user
 interaction to create and retrieve these IDs, similar to a file picker or loading a saved game instance.

 For demo purposes the `getContainerId` function simplifies ID creation by generating and returning a hash of the current